st191245/HBV--Package/README.md

 When the program finish running,the plots are created as interactive HTML files, allowing you to visualize the data through a web browser or other compatible viewer.

+### Results:

+Based on our model calculations, we have determined the simulated runoff.
+The output file csv contains all the calculated values appended to the dataframe.
+The graph below compares the simulated runoff and observed runoff shows the final output.